Our Favourite Screen Scream Queen Finds Out Revenge is kinda like a Butterfly…

 Hulk Rating: /10

 This post was added to Love Letters to Old Hollywood’s Janet Leigh blogathon.
-Other posts with these stars include Janet Leigh in The Manchurian Candidate, The Fog, Murder She Wrote, The Man From UNCLE and The Love Boat.
+Other posts with these stars include Janet Leigh stars in The Manchurian Candidate, The Fog, Murder She Wrote, The Man From UNCLE and The Love Boat.
 She also is portrayed by Scarlett Johansson in Hitchcock.
 Rory Calhoun starred in Night of the Lepus, Hart to Hart and Fantasy Island.
 Doreen Lang starred in Alfred Hitchcock Presents and North by Northwest.
 Gene Nelson starred in Star Trek and Fantasy Island.